 A short story has more breathing room than flash fiction, but is essentially the same, just longer.
 Writing a short story hones the skill of knowing where to dip in and out of a storyline.
 In a short story you really only have room for one key piece of the action.
 You might find your book idea isn’t weighty enough to carry that big a word count, but honed down, the idea makes a beautiful short story.

 Many writers notoriously start with the short story format.
-Steven King did, as did Ray Bradbury, and look where it took them.
+Stephen King did, as did Ray Bradbury, and look where it took them.
 The arc of a short story is easier to keep in your head.

 A short story is also good to give to beta readers for feedback.
 It’s less daunting than a request to read a book draft.
 It’s also much easier to write a number of short story drafts just as an exercise.
 Or you can write, polish, and re-polish in the same amount of time it might take you to look over just one chapter in your book.